wulongict/LWBMatch/README.md

 A profile-based and feature-based hybrid algorithm for retention time alignment of SWATH MS data

 Date: Dec.
 1, 2015
-Authors: Long Wu, Henry Lam
+Authors: Long Wu, Sabine Amon, Henry Lam

 If you have any question about this manual, feel free to ask lwuai @ connect [dot] ust [dot] hk for help.